-Victoria University of Wellington is ranked number one in New Zealand for intensity of high-quality research (2018 Performance-Based Research Fund).
+Te Herenga Waka—Victoria University of Wellington is New Zealand’s top-ranked university for intensity of high-quality research.

-Victoria University of Wellington is proud to be in the top 1% of universities in the world for 19 subjects and in the top 2% of universities overall.
-There are more than 18,000 universities worldwide and the 2019 QS World University Rankings by Subject rank the top institutions.
+Te Herenga Waka—Victoria University of Wellington is proud to be in the top 1% of universities in the world for 18 subjects and in the top 2% overall.
+There are more than 18,000 universities internationally and the 2022 QS World University Rankings by Subject rank the top institutions.

 We received five stars plus overall in the QS Stars rating of excellence and five stars in each of the eight indicators—arts and culture, discipline ranking and accreditations, employability, facilities, inclusiveness, internationalisation, research, and teaching.